Wranglers (song)

-"Wranglers" is a song by the American country music singer Miranda Lambert.
-It was released on May 3, 2024, and went for immediate adds at country radio as the lead single from her ninth solo studio album Postcards from Texas, her tenth studio album overall.
+"Wranglers" is a song by American country music singer Miranda Lambert.
+It was released on May 3, 2024, and went for immediate adds at country radio as the lead single from her ninth solo studio album, Postcards from Texas, her tenth studio album overall.
 It is her first single since signing a new label partnership with Republic Records and Big Loud.

 Background

 "Wranglers" was written by Ryan Carpenter, Audra Mae, and Evan McKeever, and Lambert co-produced the track with Jon Randall in Austin, Texas at Arlyn Studios.
 This marks the second single Lambert cut written by Mae after "Little Red Wagon" for Platinum.
 Mae also provides backing vocals on the track.
 Lambert first announced the release of "Wranglers" and posted its cover artwork on April 23, 2024, via her Instagram account.

 Described as a "classic stadium-ready anthem", Lambert drew comparisons to her own hit "Gunpowder & Lead", saying that "it's a classic tale of a woman taking her power back.
 I think we can all identify with the character in this song, because we have all had a time in our life where we needed to find our strength, and also get a little revenge on someone who did us wrong or hurt us.
 This offers such a cool, raging take on how something like this unravels; I think the songwriters nailed it".
 The hook of the female empowerment anthem refers to the protagonist setting fire to her exes' belongings, specifically his Wrangler brand jeans.

 An extended version of the song was released on May 17, 2024.